mcclaskey/batch_niistats/README.md

 # Instructions

 ## 1. Create a list of .nii files
-Put together a list of your .nii files and save this list as a .csv file where the header row says "input_file" and each subsequent row contains the full path to a .nii file.
+Put together a list of your .nii files and save this list as a .csv file where the header row says `input_file` and each subsequent row contains the full path to a .nii file.

-If your files are 4D files and you would like to read a volume other than the first, also include a column called "volume_0basedindex" that specifies which volume to read using 0-based indexing (e.g. use 0 to specify the first volume, 1 for the second, etc).
+If your files are 4D files and you would like to read a volume other than the first, also include a column called `volume_0basedindex` that specifies which volume to read using 0-based indexing (e.g. use 0 to specify the first volume, 1 for the second, etc).
 0-based indexing is used in the style of python, nibabel, FSL, etc.

 Alternately, you can specify the volume using syntax in the style of SPM, which uses 1-based indexing and writes the filename as:
 ```